 Is there already a robust Azure environment, with Azure Active Directory, mature networking, and cloud administration group to ease the POC execution?

-Is this there first time in Azure and some setup and onboarding will be required?
+Is this their first time in Azure and some set-up and onboarding will be required?

 Ensure the architecture diagrams are clear and the sizing is accurate.